andrew/ultimate-awesome/README.md

 - [awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [awesome-functional-programming](https://github.com/lucasviola/awesome-functional-programming) - :alien: A curated list of functional programming resources such as blog posts, communities, discussion topics, wikis and more.
 - [awesome-capsule-networks](https://github.com/sekwiatkowski/awesome-capsule-networks) - A curated list of awesome resources related to capsule networks.
-- [Awesome-Foundation-Models](https://github.com/uncbiag/Awesome-Foundation-Models) - A curated list of foundation models for vision and language tasks.
 - [awesome-uni-app](https://github.com/aben1188/awesome-uni-app) - Awesome for uni-app！ 基于Vue.js的跨平台多端应用前端框架uni-app一站式开发资源汇总.
 - [awesome-linters](https://github.com/caramelomartins/awesome-linters) - A community-driven list of awesome linters.
 - [awesome-burp-suite](https://github.com/alphaSeclab/awesome-burp-suite) - Awesome Burp Suite Resources.
 400+ open source Burp plugins, 400+ posts and videos.